Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: A Lions-type lemma for Adams inequality: Proof of Theorem

 Using integration by parts we obtain

 From \eqref{eq:chandaoham} and the fact that $\sinh F(s) \geqslant (s/\Omega_n)^{1/n}$ we easily deduce that $t^{2k/n} f_j^*(t) \leqslant C$ for some $C$ independent of $j$.
 Consequently, we obtain

 for some $C(n,k)$ depending only on $n$ and $k$.
-Note that \eqref{eq:keyforLionsodd} plays the role of \eqref{eq:keyforLions} in our proof below when $m$ is odd.
-Our proof proceeds along the same line as in the case when $m$ is even; hence we limit ourselves to sketch the proof.
+Note that \eqref{eq:keyforLionsodd} plays the same role as \eqref{eq:keyforLions} in our proof below when $m$ is odd.
+Our proof proceeds along the same line as in the case when $m$ is even; hence we limit ourselves to sketching the proof.
 Define